 IMAX Sydney

 Check out one of the largest screens in the world at the brand-new IMAX Sydney.
-Catching a flick on the mega 692-square-metre screen with an advanced 4K laster projection system is sure to brighten up a dull and dreary day!
+Catching a flick on the mega 692-square-metre screen with an advanced 4K laser projection system is sure to brighten up a dull and dreary day!

 Head over to Monkey Baa Theatre to see entertaining shows for the whole family.
-And if you're feeling hungry, make your way to Darling Square to feast your eyes on the numerous cafes and eateries serving some of your favourite eats.
+And if you're feeling hungry, make your way to Darling Square to feast your eyes on the numerous family-friendly cafes and eateries serving some of your favourite eats.

 Sydney Tower Eye